shreyashkr17/Sample/README.md

 So, our project focuses on home remedies and natural products which clearly aligned with the theme of healthcare because it aims to provide information and resources that promote, health and wellness.

 **If the VM Instance is enabled you can view our live hosted website on https://www.vedicheal.live**

+**You can view the android app version of our website at https://github.com/DarkNinja15/VedicHeals.git
 ## **RESEARCHES:**

 According to a report published by the Ministry of AYUSH (Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy) in 2019, approximately 77% of Indian households use some form of Ayurvedic medicine.
 This includes both over-the-counter Ayurvedic products and prescriptions from Ayurvedic practitioners.